Social Emotional Arts on a Shoestring (SEAS)

 - Mental health practitioners who have created a social-emotional arts curriculum for a specific population that is well documented and tested.

-- Graduates of the UCLArts and Healing Social Emotional Arts Certificate Program who have demonstrated mastery of their training in the design and delivery of programs that maximize the social-emotional benefits of arts experiences.
+- Graduates of our Certificate Program in Social Emotional Arts who have demonstrated mastery of their training in the design and delivery of programs that maximize the social-emotional benefits of arts experiences.

 - Recruitment is also often based in knowledge of an individual’s work and recommendations from trusted sources.